-Consider two identical junior mining companies starting up a new mine.
-Each of their two projects is identical; 2 million gold ounces in the reserves with annual production of 200,000 ounces resulting in a 10 year mine life.
-On an annual basis, let’s assume their annual operating costs and debt repayments can be paid for by the revenue from selling 180,000 ounces of production.
+Consider two identical small mining companies each starting up a new mine.
+Their projects are identical; 2 million gold ounces in reserves with annual production rate of 200,000 ounces with a 10 year mine life.
+On an annual basis, let’s assume their annual operating costs and debt repayments could be paid by the revenue from selling 180,000 ounces of gold.
 This would leave 20,000 gold ounces as “profit”.
 The question is what to do with those 20,000 ounces?

-Company B only sells 180,000 ounces of gold each year and puts the remaining 20,000 ounces into inventory in a vault.
-Their annual profit-loss statement shows breakeven status since their gold sales only cover their financial commitments and nothing more.
-In this scenario, after 8 years Company B would have 160,000 gold ounces in their vault, valued at $192 million at $1200 gold price.
+Company B only sells 180,000 ounces of gold each year to cover costs.
+It puts the remaining 20,000 ounces into inventory.
+Their annual profit-loss statement shows breakeven status since their gold sales only cover their financial commitments.
+In this scenario, after 8 years Company B would have 160,000 gold ounces in inventory, valued at $192 million at a $1200 gold price.

 If you’re an investor looking at both these companies in the latter stages of their mine life, which one would you rather invest in?